 Four days in Bangkok is a good introduction to the city and allows you the time to explore some of the main attractions within the city and even see some of the sites surrounding Bangkok.

-If you want to delve deeper into the city, you can certainly spend more time there.
-However, if you have a limited time in Thailand – a 2 week itinerary, for example, we’d recommend limiting your time to 3 or 4 days in Bangkok.
+However, Bangkok is a huge city, so you can certainly spend more time there.
+If you have a limited time in Thailand – a 2-week itinerary, for example, we’d recommend limiting your time to 3 or 4 days in Bangkok.

-By doing so, you will have plenty of time to visit some of Thailand’s other incredible places like the very family-friendly Chiang Mai known for its many ethical elephant sanctuaries, or the pristine beaches in Southern Thailand near Phuket or Krabi, or some of Thailand’s stunning national parks, like Khao Sok.
+By doing so, you will have plenty of time to visit some of Thailand’s other incredible places like the very family-friendly Chiang Mai known for its many ethical elephant sanctuaries.
+You’ll want to dedicate at least 3 days in Chiang Mai – if not more.
+Other popular destinations include the pristine beaches in Southern Thailand near Phuket or Krabi, or some of Thailand’s stunning national parks, like Khao Sok.

 Is Bangkok worth visiting?